 Bioethics Colloquium Series

 Trinity annually hosts three bioethics colloquia during the January-March period.
 Each colloquium features a presentation by a Christian leader in the bioethics field on a topic of widespread current interest, followed by a period of discussion.
-The session as well as refreshments following, are open to the entire university and surrounding community free of charge.
+The third lecture in the series is an endowed Bioethics lectureship known as the John F. Kilner Lectures in Bioethics.
+All three sessions, as well as refreshments following, are open to the entire university and surrounding community free of charge.

 Global Christian Week